DavidZemon/MigrateTeamCityToS3/README.md

 ## Hints for reducing downtime.

-Before starting the steps above you you can use the `--ignore_missing` and `--skip_old` with `awsupload.py` to perform syncs on live servers.
-The results will be dirty/inomplete but it will allow you to perform the bulk of your data upload while still online.
+Before starting the steps above you you can use `awsupload.py` to perform syncs on live servers.
+The results may be dirty/incomplete but it will allow you to perform the bulk of your data upload while still online.

+If you need to run `awsupload.py` multiple times you can use   `--skip_old` to speed up the build.